This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Most poignant part of the tour is the kitchen where Dr King received guidance from within not to quit on the dream when we was most afraid and troubled over it, but to keep standing up for justice.
+A most poignant part of the tour is the kitchen where Dr King received guidance from within not to quit on the dream when we were most afraid and troubled over it, but to keep standing up for justice.

 - Tours of the Dexter Avenue Parsonage Museum Hours: Tuesday through Friday: 10am – 3pm, every hour, excluding noon to 1pm, Saturday: 10 – 1pm every hour.

 The Civil Rights Memorial is the best place to visit after you have seen the other Civil Rights Trail experiences.

 There is a beautiful memorial out the front, designed by Maya Lin, the same designer of Washington’s Vietnam memorial.